The Best Quiche Florentine Recipe

 • Nutmeg.
 The secret ingredient!
 Just a hint adds a lovely warmth to the very rich and savory flavors.

-Prep the Pie Crust
+Prep the pie crust.

+It is easy to make a homemade crust.
+The key to a flaky pie crust is to use cold butter, though.
 Or, opt for a pre-rolled, refrigerated pie crust from the grocery store, or even a frozen crust that is ready to bake in a pie pan.

 If you use a roll-out version or make your own crust, take some time to crimp the edges of the crust so they bake consistently.